Narayan1326/Quantum-Random-Number-Generator/DEPLOYMENT.md

 # Deployment Guide

-This document explains how to deploy the Quantum Random Number Generator (QRNG) application to Render.
+This document explains how to deploy the Quantum Random Number Generator (QRNG) application to Railway.

 ## Prerequisites

 1. A GitHub account
-2. A Render account (free tier available at render.com)
+2. A Railway account (railway.app)
 3. Git installed on your local machine

 ## Deployment Steps

+### Deploy to Railway.app

-### 1. Push to GitHub
+#### 1. Push to GitHub

 First, make sure your project is pushed to a GitHub repository: